artprojectgroup/wc-apg-nifcifnie-field/readme.txt

 2. Screenshot of WC - APG NIF/CIF/NIE field.
 Billing and shipping forms.

 == Changelog ==
+= 1.7.4 =
+* Validates the shipping form only if it has been activated.
+* Validates VIES number only for supported countries.
 = 1.7.3.1 =
 * Indicates the corresponding form in the field validation.
 = 1.7.3 =